The Chow $t$-structure on the $\infty$-category of motivic spectra: Elementary properties

 \subsection{Interaction with tensor products}

 \begin{proposition} \NB{In fact compatible with the normed structure...} The Chow $t$-structure is compatible with the symmetric monoidal structure, i.e. the non-negative part of the Chow $t$-structure is closed under taking smash products: \end{proposition} \begin{proof} Since $\SH(S)$ is presentably symmetric monoidal, it suffices to show that the generators of $\SH(S)_{c \ge 0}$ are closed under binary smash products.
-This is clear since $\Th(\xi) \wedge \Th(\zeta) \wequi \Th(\xi \times \zeta)$, and smooth proper scheme are closed under binary products. \end{proof}
+This is clear since $\Th(\xi) \wedge \Th(\zeta) \wequi \Th(\xi \times \zeta)$, and smooth proper $S$-schemes are closed under fiber products over $S$. \end{proof}